 Even the cleanest homes have many routes where moisture can be trapped inside.
-This is especially so in any home that is located in a high-humidity environment with either a vented attic or a basement.
-If a home has experienced flooding, it’s bound to have issues.
+This is especially so in any home located in a high-humidity environment with either a vented attic or a basement.
+In addition, if a home has experienced flooding, it’s bound to have issues.
 According to several studies, it is estimated that approximately 50% of all buildings in the U.S, including homes, have moisture problems and thereby have mold issues.
 Yes, 50%!

 Hundreds of sub-species of indoor molds/fungi produce by-products called mycotoxins.
 Mycotoxins are microscopic proteins that disperse throughout your body via your lungs and can wreak absolute havoc.
 Some mycotoxins are listed amongst the most toxic substances found in existence.
 They are so damaging that they have been used as chemical warfare agents.

-Mycotoxins are so small, they can pass through cell membranes, which makes it more difficult for your immune system to identify, attack and remove them.
+Mycotoxins are so small; they can pass through cell membranes, making it more difficult for your immune system to identify, attack, and remove them.
 For some people (more to come on this), it’s absolutely impossible.
-Therefore, mold illness usually starts with one or two low-level symptoms that then increase in number and intensity over the months and even years.
+Therefore, mold illness usually starts with one or two low-level symptoms that increase in number and intensity over the months and even years.
 Years of untreated illness can become suddenly or insidiously debilitating.
 And always remember- dead mold spores and fragments contain mycotoxins, so if you’ve had a remediation company tell you that “there is no more mold here, all clear, no problem”—guess what—there still is an enormous problem.

 Why doesn’t everyone get sick from mold mycotoxins?

 Let’s discuss how we detoxify our bodies naturally.
 We sweat; through our skin, flush some toxins out via our urine, and use the liver and GI tract to do most of the “heavy lifting” when it comes to detoxification.
 Our overall “toxic burden” is determined by two important factors: how well our innate detoxification system works and the levels of toxins we’re exposed to.
-If we have a high level of toxin exposure and our detoxification system is compromised-due to environmental factors, genetic predisposition, or both—then we’ll have a high toxic load which will produce unpleasant symptoms.
+If we have a high level of toxin exposure and our detoxification system is compromised due to environmental factors, genetic predisposition, or both, we’ll have a high toxic load that will produce unpleasant symptoms.
 When we’re talking about mold illness, genes matter.

-All biotoxins remain in the body and trigger a chronic, systemic inflammatory response; hence the name for this: CIRS.
+All biotoxins remain in the body and trigger a chronic, systemic inflammatory response; hence, the name is CIRS.
 A quick but important fact regarding CIRS: Multiple Antibiotic Resistant Coagulase Negative Staphylococci (MARCoNS) are found in the nasal passages of a large percentage of patients.
 Notable is that this biofilm-producing organism will not clear without proper overall treatment and will conversely inhibit recovery from biotoxin illness.

 Why DO the mold mycotoxins make you feel so sick?

-The interference with the sirtuin enzymatic pathways cause numerous metabolic issues and physical symptoms.
-For example SIRT1 issues lead to decreased NAD levels, which is the primary cause of fatigue.
-SIRT pathway issues are what lead to glucose and cholesterol abnormalities, and many more complex biochemical abnormalities.
-At the beginning of this illness, occasionally; all that is noticed are lab abnormalities; leading to resistance from some people who “just don’t want to deal with the problem.”
-But this decision is to their peril, as they simply cannot detox “on their own”, even in a toxin-free environment and symptoms (as well as diseases) will eventually occur.
+The interference with the sirtuin enzymatic pathways causes numerous metabolic issues and physical symptoms.
+For example, SIRT1 issues lead to decreased NAD levels, which is the primary cause of fatigue.
+In addition, SIRT pathway issues lead to glucose and cholesterol abnormalities and many more complex biochemical abnormalities.
+At the beginning of this illness, occasionally, all that is noticed are lab abnormalities, leading to resistance from some people who “just don’t want to deal with the problem.”
+But this decision is to their peril, as they cannot detox “on their own,” even in a toxin-free environment, and symptoms (as well as diseases) will eventually occur.

 The constant, ongoing inflammation caused by mycotoxins can lead to the following, caused by inflammatory cytokine release: